kumarrashutosh/Projects/To_Do/README.md

   - Filtering views (All / Active / Completed).
   - Updating the counter in real time.

-> Note: It doesn't use localStorage yet, so tasks reset on page reload — feel free to add it!

 ## Want to Customize It?

 - 🎨 Tweak the design in `styles.css`.